insarlab/MintPy/docs/installation.md

 <details open>
 <summary>via conda</summary>

-MintPy is available on the [conda-forge](https://anaconda.org/conda-forge/mintpy) channel.
+MintPy is available on the <a href="https://anaconda.org/conda-forge/mintpy">conda-forge</a> channel.
 The latest released version can be installed via `conda` as:

 ```bash
 conda install -c conda-forge mintpy